rustiri/UFOs/README.md

 ## Project Description
-There is different folder that were used to analyze and filter data:
+There are different folder that were used to analyze and filter data:
 * UFO_1 folder contains files that only filters by date with Filter Search button
 * UFO_2 folder contains files that have multiple filters and filter data by typing in the input box